 Why Getting Google My Business Reviews is Important

 Getting a steady stream of positive reviews on GMB will not only enhance your organization’s reputation, it will also boost your position in Google and other search engines.
 GMB reviews also help improve click-through rates of your paid search campaigns, which, in turn, lowers your cost per click.
 Furthermore, because Google is the largest search engine, it prefers the signals that its own review engine sends over other review engines (such as Yelp and Facebook), so taking this step will pay off big time.
-See SEO Ranking Factors for more information.
+Check out Moz’s Local Search Ranking Factors 2017 for more information.

 Step-by-Step GMB Review Link Instructions

 Accomplishing this task takes less than five minutes and offers you a huge return on investment, so what are you waiting for?
 Let’s get started!